FHe/P3R/README.md

 # P3R
 **P3R** stands for: **Python PhreeqC Parameter Refinement**.
 It's a Python-PhreeqC coupled code for optimization and statistical analyses of chemical parameters.

-Author is Frank Heberling, Geochemist from Karlsruhe.
+Author is Frank Heberling.
 Any contributions / ideas / suggestions are welcome.
-So if you want to join in, just leave me a note.
+So if you want to join in developing, just leave me a note.

 The GUI and the optimization routine are largely adapted from the **sxrd modul** in the **TDL** project on https://github.com/xraypy/tdl, although P3R contains some new features.